Authorize access to blobs using Microsoft Entra ID

 For details on the permissions required to call specific Blob service operations, see Permissions for calling data operations.

-Access data with an Azure AD account
+Access data with a Microsoft Entra account

 Data access from the Azure portal